cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes.md

 #### Code Set 40 Person Relationship

-This code set is describes the Relationship of one person to another.
+This code set describes the Relationship of one person to another.

     {
       "system": "https://fhir.cerner.com/<EHR source id>/codeSet/40",